Monday, 23 December 2024

 “This change is helping keep WhatsApp a place for personal and private conversations.
 WhatsApp is committed to doing our part to tackle viral messages,” the spokesperson added.

 This cut down should help the platform assuage the scrutiny it has been receiving from many countries, including its biggest market, India.
-Earlier this month, New Delhi asked WhatsApp and other firms to do more when it comes to controlling viral hoaxes circulating in the platforms about COVID-19.
+Earlier this month, New Delhi asked WhatsApp and other social media firms to do more when it comes to controlling viral hoaxes circulating in the platforms about COVID-19.

 Earlier this month, WhatsApp said that it had seen a sudden increase in the amount of forwarding in recent weeks that users of the platform had told WhatsApp that it could contribute to the spread of misinformation.

-Several users in India have circulated messages that claimed the cure for infection had been found, although most sent the messages in good faith.
+Several users in India have circulated messages that claimed the cure for coronavirus infection had been found, although most sent the messages in good faith.
 Most of these messages came with scientific explanations, but fact-checkers said that none of the claims was factual.

 Hot this week